 C. 911 Emergency Telephone Users Surcharge Tax

 This surcharge tax provides funding for Emergency Telephone Service (911) in California.
-Every provider providing intrastate telephone communications services in California and subject to the Commission's jurisdiction is required to register with the Board of Equalization.
+Every provider providing intrastate telephone communications services in California is required to register with the Board of Equalization.
 Questions about this surcharge tax and/or registration should be directed to the Board of Equalization, Excise Taxes Division, at 800-400-7115, or P.O.
 Box 942879, Sacramento, CA 94279-0056.
 The CalOES 911 Office sets the fee amount and uses these funds to reimburse local Public Safety Answering Points (PSAPs) and vendors for their 911 network, database and equipment costs.

 D. City and County Utility Taxes